Bhuj Axe Knife

 This example bears chiselled silver and silver-gilt decoration including a trellis and floral pattern along the haft, and scrolling flowers and leaves on the blade.
 An elephant head marks the base of the blade, symbolising victory, and the pommel is in the shape of a lotus flower.
 A further example can be found in The Royal Armouries, Leeds, (Accession Number XXVIC.38), and another published in Elgood, p.
 206, no. 141.

-Literature: Elgood, Robert.
-Arms and Armour at the Jaipur Court: The Royal Collection, Niyogi Books, New Delhi, 2015.
+Elgood, R. Arms and Armour at the Jaipur Court: The Royal Collection, Niyogi Books, New Delhi, 2015.